 Don’t Cancel That Class

 Sometimes faculty need to be out of the office for the day at a meeting or conference.
-Instead of cancelling a class, the O’Brien Center for Student Success is pleased to offer any of the programs listed below to your class or we can customize programs based on your class’s needs.
+Instead of cancelling a class, the O’Brien Center for Career Development is pleased to offer any of the programs listed below to your class or we can customize programs based on your class’s needs.

 Programs and presentations available from the O’Brien Center for Student Success: